 What is Affogato?

 Affogato means “drowned” in Italian, and it makes sense, as ice cream, or gelato, is drowned in coffee.
 Freshly brewed espresso mellows the sweetness of ice cream and the flavor combination is just perfect.
 Traditionally, gelato is scooped into a glass and hot espresso is poured over.
 Of course there are some variations you can make as desired, which I’ll be getting to in a minute.
 Affogato really is a crowd-pleaser – Starbucks even made a frappuccino based on this popular Italian dessert.
+To make a foamy affogato, why not try it with a Shaken Espresso?

 How to Make Affogato